shorebirdtech/docs/docs/code_push/initialize.md

 Reference the following commands to get started:

-🚙 To run your project use: "shorebird run".
 📦 To create a new release use: "shorebird release".
 🚀 To push an update use: "shorebird patch".
+👀 To preview a release use: "shorebird preview".

 For more information about Shorebird, visit https://shorebird.dev
 ```